jccmontoya/SharkDetection/README.md

 GitHub repository for the navigation for the Shark Detection code.

-See Quantification of shark collective behaviour.docx for further details about the code.
+See `Quantification of shark collective behaviour.docx` for further details about the code.

+# Authors and Contributors

+Shark Detection toolbox was designed and developed by [José Carlos Catillo](https://github.com/jccmontoya) (developer, maintainer).

 ## LICENSE